cruna-cc/cruna-toolkit/README.md

 ## Overview
 The NFTOwned protocol allows an NFT (owning token) to have control over a subordinate contract implementing the INFTOwned interface.
 The owning token is an ERC721 token, and the subordinate contract is designed to restrict certain actions to the owner of the owning token.

 There are many attempts to allow NFTs to own smart contracts, wallets, etc. For example, the clever [ERC6551](https://eips.ethereum.org/EIPS/eip-6551) and the minimalistic [ERC3652](https://github.com/ethereum/EIPs/pull/3652) (closed due to inactivity).
 Both require the deploy of a new contract for any tokenId.
-ERC6551 limits the tokenId to a single owned wallet.
+ERC6551 also restrict the tokenId to a single owned wallet.

 NFTOwned, instead, does not put any limit on the number of subordinate contracts and allows the deployment of a single smart contract bound to the NFT, which inherits the owners of the NFT.